dino-/arch-install/README.md

 On the controller system

-- Edit the `inventory` file, changing the IP to the one above and many of the other variables.
+- Edit the `inventory.yml` file, changing the IP to the one above and many of the other variables.
 All configuration is in this file.
 - If this isn't the first run, you may need to remove the target system's IP from the controller system's `.ssh/known_hosts` file for your user

 ### Running it

-    $ ansible-playbook -i inventory install.yml
+    $ ansible-playbook -i inventory.yml install.yml

 For development and debugging, use `--tags` to limit things:

-    $ ansible-playbook -i inventory install.yml --tags="pacstrap,genfstab"
+    $ ansible-playbook -i inventory.yml install.yml --tags="pacstrap,genfstab"

 ### Post-installation